 This foolproof fudge is for Nutella lovers, lazy people, those averse to using candy thermometers, and anyone who is some combination of the above.
 It’s really just chocolate ganache stabilized with a heaping 2 cups of Nutella and chilled until firm.
 Chopped toasted hazelnuts (salted, please) scattered on top make it look fancy and add extra flavor and texture.
 Get our Easy Hazelnut Truffle Fudge recipe.

-Banana pudding may be old-fashioned, but it’s also trending on Pinterest right now, and no wonder—it’s creamy, comforting, no-fuss, and gives the illusion of being kind of good for you since it has actual fruit in it.
+Banana pudding may be old-fashioned, but it was also trending on Pinterest last summer, and no wonder—it’s creamy, comforting, no-fuss, and gives the illusion of being kind of good for you since it has actual fruit in it.
+We expect to see it topping charts again this year.
 Get our Banana Pudding recipe.

 In a similar vein, this deconstructed strawberry shortcake is full of ripe summer fruit, plus cool vanilla custard and buttery shortbread cookies.
 If you want to take it even easier, just replace the custard layers with whipped cream.
 Get our Strawberry Shortcake Parfait recipe.